cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 But let's be honest.
 If we want to take advantadge of a real pipeline orchestration platform like Jenkins X, previous configuration of `jenkins-x.yml` is not the best way to go.
 That was intended to understand how a Jenkins X pipeline definition is abstracting Tekton components to run CI/CD pipelines.

 The real value of a CI/CD pipeline orchestration platform is about something else than abstracting a powerful decoupled CI/CD engine like Tekton.
-So let's try to understand what I am talking about by doing CI/CD with the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) in a *pure Jenkins X way*
+So let's try to understand what I am talking about by doing CI/CD with the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) in a *pure Jenkins X way*.
+We are then using Jenkins X build packs.

-As did before, for demonstration purposes I am cloning first the original repo and then importing from local to create automatically a new repo in GitHub.
-I could import directly from the GitHub repo, but that case would be if I want to continue with the same original repo, creating then a new commit with the changes to continue to do CI/CD with Jenkins X (for example changing my old `Jenkinsfile` for a new `jenkins-x.yaml`).
+As shown before, for demonstration purposes I am cloning first the original repo and then importing from local to create automatically from Jenkins X a new repo in GitHub.
+I could import directly from the GitHub repo, creating then a new commit with the changes to continue to do CI/CD with Jenkins X (for example changing my old `Jenkinsfile` for a new `jenkins-x.yaml`).

 Because I don't want to change the [original repo](https://github.com/dcanadillas/petclinic-kaniko), let's then do the following

 - Clone original repo from the terminal with `git clone https://github.com/dcanadillas/petclinic-kaniko petclinic-jx`.
 - Remove git references `rm -rf petclinic-jx/.git*`.
-- Now, create Jenkins X project importing from the local repo into a new GitHub repository:
+- Now, create Jenkins X project by importing from the local repo into a new GitHub repository:

   ```bash
   jx import --git-username dcanadillas --org jx-dcanadillas --name petclinic-jx -m YAML
   ```

-It's important no note that we are using `-m YAML` to force Jenkins X creating a new Jenkins X serverless pipeline project instead of a Static `Jenkinsfile` one.
+Note that we are using `-m YAML` to force Jenkins X creating a new Jenkins X serverless pipeline project instead of a Static `Jenkinsfile` one.

-Different things happen when importing the project with Jenkins X:
+Different things are going on when importing the project with Jenkins X:

 - Creates a local git repo (similar to `git init`).
 - Selects a [Draft](https://draft.sh/) build pack from Jenkins X. (*In this case takes a [maven build pack](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/tree/master/packs/maven)*).
 - Pushes the new repository with changes applied from the build pack to a repo in the GitHub organization specified in the `--org` parameter.
-- Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically wit any code change.
+- Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically with any code change.
 - Runs the pipeline to build the application and promote to Staging using GitOps.

 Basically, Jenkins X already did everything about configuring the CI/CD pipeline just by importing the project.
 So now there is already a pipeline running.
 All steps executed by the pipeline build can be seen with `jx get activity -f petclinic-jx -w` .
 Once it succeeded: